EdoLabWorks/Node-WebControl/README.md

-## NodeJS-Web-Control-Project
+## Node-Web-Control Project

+A simple node web control framework or app container for remote I/O control using express, angular and socket.io.
-A simple web control interface for the C# [IO-control module](https://github.com/EdoLabWorks/IO-ControlModule) or C++ [Cpp-ControlModule](https://github.com/EdoLabWorks/Cpp-ControlModule) using AngularJS and Node/ExpressJS.
+Use it as web interface for the C# [IO-control module](https://github.com/EdoLabWorks/IO-ControlModule) or C++ [Cpp-ControlModule](https://github.com/EdoLabWorks/Cpp-ControlModule).

 [](https://github.com/EdoLabWorks/ximgs/blob/master/NodeWebControl.png)